uc-lhcb/pv-finder/ana/README.md

 and the kernel files with `kernel_`.

 TODO: Rename `prefix` to `base` or `basename`.
 It's not a prefix.
 Rename `pv_` to `hits_`.
 Rename `histogram` to `kernel`.
+Move the headers to a folder to keep the listing from being so long.

 There is a file in `/dat` with 10 events with 10 (visible) collisions each to play with.
 The "correct" result is stored in the repository as `result_10pvs.root`,